DarkoGNU/Waifu2xFlutter/README.md

 # waifu2x_flutter

 Waifu2x GUI in Flutter.
-Warning: right now this repo is just a template.
-I want to finish this project some day :)
+Still a lot of work needs to be done before it works.